Taxes on Cryptocurrency in Canada

-Taxes on cryptocurrency and NFTs in Canadea are not fundamentally different from other investment assets.
-The way crypto and NFT taxes in Canada work is that the CRA treats cryptocurrency the same way it treats commodities.
+Taxes on NFTs and crypto in Canada are not fundamentally different from other investment assets.
+The way NFT and cryptocurrency tax in Canada works is that the CRA treats cryptocurrency the same way it treats commodities.

-You must report all income made from NFTs and cryptocurrency on your taxes.
-That includes offshore crypto income, income that is paid in cryptocurrency, mined cryptocurrency, earnings made from staking crypto, donations of crypto, and transactions in which you buy goods or services with crypto.
+You must report all income made from NFTs and crypto on your taxes in Canada.
+That includes offshore crypto income, income that is paid in cryptocurrency, mined cryptocurrency, crypto gains from mining, earnings made from staking crypto, donations of crypto, and transactions in which you buy goods or services with crypto.

-There are two ways that filing crypto taxes works.
+There are two ways that filing crypto taxes in Canada works.
 When you file your NFT or crypto taxes in Canada, you will either have to pay the capital gains tax or income tax.
-It depends on whether the income is considered business income or a sale of capital property.
+It depends on whether your cryptocurrency income is considered business income or a sale of capital property.

-Income tax applies to the full amount of profit generated from NFT and cryptocurrency trading if you trade cryptocurrency frequently enough for it to be considered a business activity.
+Income tax applies to the full amount of profit generated from NFT and cryptocurrency trading if you are crypto trading frequently enough for it to be considered a business activity.
 It does not have to be your main source of income to count.
-Even hobbyists who trade frequently enough may have their earnings considered business income.
+Even hobbyists in Canada crypto trading frequently enough may have their earnings considered business income.

 In its efforts to enforce Canadian tax laws on cryptocurrency, the CRA has developed a number of tools it can use to track cryptocurrency.
 All money service businesses are now required to report transactions of $10,000 and greater to the CRA.
 This includes crypto transactions, such as those done on crypto exchanges.
 The CRA has also compelled some crypto wallet companies to provide customer information on high-value accounts.
 Finally, the CRA also works with a number of exchanges to obtain information about crypto transactions.